alexei-matveev/gtypist/lessons/c.typ

  :also specifically been designed to be easy to learn for people who are already :familiar with using a QWERTY keyboard layout.
 Despite this, it appears that :the Colemak keyboard is as fast as, if not faster than, the Dvorak keyboard.
+ :
+ :For information about the Colemak kyboard layout, see <http://colemak.com/>.

 T:			General Instructions
  :